JavierGalindos/Forecasting-Cloud-Resource-Utilization-Using-Machine-Learning-and-Computer-Vision/README.md

 ### Notebook analyzing the dataset
 [Bitbrains data exploration](DataExploration/BitbrainsDataset.ipynb)

+### ClusteringUtils.py
+Utilities for the clustering in the Bitbrains dataset
 ### optimal_cluster.py
 Finds the optimal number of clustering using silhouette coefficient.
 Generates a figure.